Why delivering personalised communications is a must in financial services

 Unfortunately, many banks are still stuck in the mindset of delivering generic one size fits all communications on a new product or service.
 It’s this approach that modern consumers are less attracted to with their individual needs and requirements, and this is the reason why a transformation in the thinking process is required if financial institutions are to grow and prosper.

 It’s the tech companies such as Amazon, Google and Apple, who are setting the standard in the delivery of personalised communications.
 They are the experts in using data effectively to deliver personalised customer communications and therefore experiences.

 There’s a lot the financial services sector can learn from the personalised approach these behemoths take, who might yet attempt to take advantage of open banking and muscle in on this industry.

-To embrace personalisation banks need to start cleverly using the latest machine learning, artificial intelligence (AI) and cloud technology to turn their customer data into actionable insight and deliver that holy grail of one-to-one personalised communication with customers at the right time – often in real time.
+To embrace personalisation banks need to start cleverly using the latest machine learning, artificial intelligence (AI) and cloud technology to turn their customer data into actionable insight and deliver that holy grail of one-to-one personalised communication with customers at the right time – often in real-time.

-However, prior to embarking on the personalised communications route banks need to have an up to date, clean and enriched customer database.
+However, prior to embarking on the personalised communications route banks need to have an up-to-date, clean and enriched customer database.
 Only then can they undertake effective analysis to make learnings from the data and deliver a single customer view (SCV).
 It’s this 360-degree picture that will help form the basis of their personalised communications activity and enable banks to become the source of trusted identity their customers use for all of their digital banking activities.
-This is vital if they want to grow and prosper in the increasingly competitive open banking age and successfully take on the new entrants, be they big or small.
+This is vital if they want to grow and prosper in the increasingly competitive open banking age and successfully take on new entrants, be they big or small.

 Personalise using transactional data